eCommerce

 4. Send Abandoned Cart Emails

-There’s nothing more frustrating than a potential customer that ditches their cart and doesn’t buy your product.
-Thankfully, there’s a tactic you can use to overcome this — follow-up with an abandoned cart email.
+There’s nothing more frustrating than a potential customer who ditches their cart and doesn’t buy your product.
+Thankfully, there’s a tactic you can use to overcome this — follow up with an abandoned cart email.

 If you’re not following up with users who leave their carts without making a purchase, you’re missing out.